John-Wanamaker/Funky-Donuts-Website/README.md

 This is a website for fun, but displays useful tools back coded using with PHP, PHPmyadmin, MongoDB, mySQL, Javascript, CSS, and HTML.
 Some main functions are:
 - Adds user to a mySQL database when they register on the website.
-It encrypts the password to the databse
+It encrypts the password to the database
 - The user can then login and it shows their name on all pages.
 - A daily quote displays by parsing a JSON file from a Mongo databse.
 - Decrements value of units in stock for each product after purchase.